 Like the StreamCam, the Kiyo Pro can shoot crisp 1080p video at a fluid 60 frames per second.
 This consistently led to great-looking photos and videos, with high brightness, rich colors and a smooth frame rate.
 There’s also an option to toggle High Dynamic Range (HDR) at 30 frames per second, which allows for noticeably richer colors if you’re willing to sacrifice a faster frame rate.
 It also has a wide field of view at up to 103 degrees, making it ideal for small group calls for those going into an office.

 The low light shots we took on the Kiyo Pro looked impressively lively, as the camera managed to accurately capture our skin tone, facial hair and bright yellow shirt even with minimal natural light shining through.
-Only the $199 Logitech Brio came close in this area, but we prefer the warmer, less overexposed shots we got from the Kiyo Pro under low light.
+Only the $199 Logitech Brio came close in this area, but we prefer the more colorful, less overexposed shots we got from the Kiyo Pro under low light.

 The Kiyo Pro is one of the more impressive webcams we tested in terms of build quality, with a lens that can be rotated a full 360 degrees as well as tripod mounting support.
-You also get a privacy cover, which adds some value to the high price.
+You also get a privacy cover, which adds some value for the high price.
 Just know that this camera is almost comically big, if you’re worried about subtlety.

-You can fine tune the Kiyo Pro to your liking using the Razer Synapse 3 software, which allows you to manually adjust things such as brightness, contrast and saturation, or switch between pre-made profiles such as “cool,” “vibrant” and “warm.”
+You can fine-tune the Kiyo Pro to your liking using the Razer Synapse 3 software, which allows you to manually adjust things such as brightness, contrast and saturation, or switch between pre-made profiles such as “cool,” “vibrant” and “warm.”
 If you really want to get into the nitty gritty, you can also play with things such as zoom, pan and tilt in order to frame a shot that looks just right for your stream.

 Synapse isn’t quite as robust as Logitech’s Capture software, but it makes it easy to customize how you look on camera, and those built-in profiles are a nice touch.
 One small but important caveat — the latest Synapse software only works on Windows, so you won’t be able to fine-tune the Kiyo Pro’s video output on a Mac.